The Haunted World of El Superbeasto: Production

+Release

 IGN's March 20, 2009 exclusive interview with Rob Zombie revealed that "[The Haunted World of El Superbeasto] was finished, but its release had been delayed because of ownership and legal issues within the company that made the movie, Starz Media."
 In that same interview, Rob Zombie described the film as "Awesome...this little, tiny half-a-million dollar direct-to-video movie that expanded into this $10 million animated extravaganza.
 And it's awesome, but I don't have a release date yet.
 It's like an R-rated adult/monster/sex comedy.
 There's nothing really like it that I can think of.
 People always say like Ralph Bakshi's stuff, but...it's [more] like if SpongeBob and Scooby-Doo were filthy."
 The film, running feature length at 75 minutes, was released on DVD & Blu-Ray on September 22 of that year.
 A majority of the songs in the film are written and performed by Chris Hardwick and Mike Phirman's comedy duo Hard 'n Phirm.

 Director Rob Zombie also references several other films.
 Tom Papa, writer and the voice of the titular character, incorporated his style of humor into his character.
 Throughout the film, El Superbeasto often makes observations at unusual moments, like Papa does in his stand-ups.
+Perhaps most notably is the surprise cameo appearance of Varla, the main antagonist of Faster, Pussycat!
+Kill!
+Kill!.

+The Haunted World of El Superbeasto was released straight to Blu-ray on September 22, 2009 by Anchor Bay Entertainment.